oisinmcl1/TrojanTech/FirewallConfigExp/readme.txt

 Saves the configuration file to a specified directory.

+Export-Version
+Using the exported config.xml file, this function grabs the version.
+Outputted as txt file.

 Password Handling

 Security: The script ensures secure handling of passwords by using PowerShell's SecureString type for sensitive information.